-Pay your 2024 mortgage interest ahead of time
+Pay your 2025 mortgage interest ahead of time

-If you pay the mortgage interest for your owner-occupied home (eigen woning or 'own-home') for the period up to 1 July 2024 ahead of time in 2023, you can under certain conditions deduct this amount in 2023.
-If you expect to fall in a lower tax bracket in 2024 (e.g. because you reach the retirement age), it may also be worth paying the mortgage interest ahead of time.

-However, deduction of the interest may take place at a rate of 36.97% in 2024 (36.93% in 2023).
+If you pay the mortgage interest for your owner-occupied home ('eigen woning' or 'own-home') for the period up to 1 July 2025 ahead of time in 2024, you can under certain conditions deduct this amount in 2024.
+If you expect to fall in a lower tax bracket in 2025 (e.g. because you reach the retirement age), it may be worth paying the mortgage interest ahead of time.
+However, deduction of the interest may take place at a rate of 37.48% in 2025 (36.97% in 2024).
 Discuss with your advisor what would be prudent in your case.

-Please note: a payment ahead of time is only deductible to the extent that it pertains to the period up to 1 July 2024.
+Please note: a payment ahead of time is only deductible to the extent that it pertains to the period up to 1 July 2025.
 Therefore, from a tax perspective, there is no point in making a payment for a longer period of time.

 Pointer: Payment ahead of time also helps reduce your taxable assets in Box 3 on the reference date.
-This can lead to a lower amount of Box 3 tax in 2024.
+This can lead to a lower amount of Box 3 tax in 2025.

-Consider whether it is worth repaying your mortgage in 2023
+Consider whether it is worth repaying your mortgage in 2024

 Do you have a mortgage with a high interest rate?
-If so, it may, from a tax perspective, be worth repaying this mortgage (this is especially true in the case of a mortgage without a repayment obligation).
+If so, it may, from a tax perspective, be worth repaying this mortgage (this is especially true in the case of a mortgage without an annuity repayment schedule).
 If the yield on your savings is lower than your (net) mortgage costs, it is worth checking whether repayment might be advantageous.
 Please note that mortgage providers often impose a penalty for repayments of over 10% to 20% of the amount borrowed.